fire78625/AI_packing/README.md

 (1) Feature generate stage [File format: csv]

 Using .ipynb to generate a file which record the extracted features of binary files.
 First parameter of sample should be filename(without extname) and the others are the extracted features in order.
 [Inputs are binary executable, .asm file, and .byte file.
 Output is a csv file.]

+Executing filterbyte.py to generate bytefile.
+Before executing, please modify the targetdir to your binary file save location and bytedir to the location you want to save bytefile.

 (2) Label generate stage [File format: csv]

-Using .py to generate a file which record the filename and its label.
+Using filterbyte.py to generate a file which record the filename and its label.
 First parameter is filename, and second is label.
 [Input is binary executable, and output is a csv file]

 (3) Open model_training.ipynb and execute the cells (from 1st to 5th) by order then you can acquire the 5 output models in specific path that you have written.
 [Inputs are the 2 csv file, and the outputs are 5 models]